 mac OS

-Even though Mac OS is less common that Windows we have not had any reports of problems where Mac OS has been mentioned.
-Any tips we receive will be posted here.
+Even though Mac OS is less common that Windows we have had few reports of problems where Mac OS has been mentioned.
+Fortunately one of the team is an experienced Apple user so try contacting our Help Desk (Contacts menu).